newstack-cloud/bluelink-provider-aws/docs/agent-guidance/CREATE_RESOURCE_INSTRUCTIONS.md

 15. Apply any corrections as a result of the analysis from step 13 and 14.
 16. Study existing examples in the `services/${service}/examples/resources` directory.
 17. Add examples for the new resource to the `services/${service}/examples/resources` directory and integrate the examples into the main resource definition file.
+18. Ensure that the resource is registered with the provider in the `provider/provider.go` file.

 ### Sources